-Co-requisite: DVEN 0091; or ACT English 17+; or COMPASS 39+ English.
+Co-requisite: ENGL 0098; or ACT English 17+; or COMPASS English 39+; or Accuplacer Sentence Skills 60+.
 This course will examine young children's emergent use and understanding of literacy.
 Topics covered include to analyze current practices in teaching language arts, as well as, the methods and materials appropriate for promoting and assessing the literacy development of young children, to consider and promote issues of individual and cultural differences, and to explore technology in language and literacy development.